 Current PA Certification from NCCPA.

-BLS/CPR and ACLS certification at time of hire with commitment to get ART within 6 months of hire date.
+Must have BLS and ACLS certification at time of hire with commitment to get ART within 6 months of hire date.

 Theoretical background in: anatomy, physiology, general medicine, pulmonary, emergency and critical care medicine, management of common diseases, concepts of medicine and surgery, therapeutics including pharmacology, counseling techniques and interpersonal dynamics.